Untitled Image (Woman Pounding Cassava)

 Library of Congress, Prints and Photographs Division, LC-USZC4-3072

-Watercolor, showing the back of a woman who is wearing sandals and pounding cassava/manioc in a wooden mortar with a pestle; house yard, thatched house, and basket are also shown.
+This watercolor shows a back of a woman who is wearing sandals and pounding cassava/manioc in a wooden mortar with a pestle; and also, house yard, thatched house and basket.
 Drawn from life by William Berryman, an English artist who lived in Jamaica for eight years in the early 19th century.
 He produced about 300 pencil and watercolor drawings of people, landscape, settlements, and flora in the island' southern parishes, the general region surrounding Kingston.
 He had intended to produce a series of engravings, never realized because of his death (Library of Congress, Prints and Photographs, An Illustrated Guide).
 Several other Berryman works are reproduced in T. Barringer, G. Forrester, and B. Martinez-Ruiz [and others], Art and Emancipation in Jamaica: Isaac Mendes Belisario and his Worlds (New Haven: Yale Center for British Art in association with Yale University Press, 2007), passim.

 Metadata is available under Creative Commons Attribution-NonCommercial 4.0 International